Books by Madeleine Watson

 Buy from Amazon

-A nineteen‑year‑old aspiring novelist begins writing a dark psychological story, unaware that the act of writing is awakening something buried deep inside her.
-The Lessons follows the strange, compulsive “strand” that took hold of her life as she drafted a tale about a psychopath in a house called The Hollows — a story that seemed to have nothing to do with her quiet village existence.
-Thirty years later, she uncovers the devastating truth behind that strand, revealing a hidden narrative that had been writing itself through her all along.
-Illustrated with diary excerpts and artwork, this is a true account of a novel that became a mirror.
+A nineteen‑year‑old aspiring novelist begins writing a dark psychological story about a psychopath and a derelict house called the Hollows.
+Little could I see my writing is awakening a deeply buried secret.
+The Lessons follows the strange, compulsive “strand” that took hold of my life, a story that seemed to bear no relation to my cossetted village existence.
+Thirty years later, I would uncover the devastating truth behind this novel.
+Between the lines, I would see the hidden truth that had been writing itself through me all along.
+Illustrated with diary excerpts and artwork, this is a true account of a novel that became a revelation.

 THE LOCKED DOOR: The Secret Room behind the Kidnap Thriller